jetbrains-academy/rustlings-course/Writing Automated Tests/Tests/Adding Custom Failure Messages/task.md

 test result: FAILED.
 0 passed; 1 failed; 0 ignored; 0 measured; 0 filtered out
 ```

-The failure message indicates that this test did indeed panic as we expected, but the panic message did not include the expected string `'Guess value must be less than or equal to 100'`.
+The failure message indicates that this test did indeed panic as we expected, but the panic message did not include the expected string `Guess value must be less than or equal to 100`.
 The panic message that we did get in this case was `Guess value must be greater than or equal to 1, got 200.` Now we can start figuring out where our bug is!

 ### Using Result<T, E> in Tests